-LING 4000 Elements of Linguistics

-Prerequisite or co-requisite: ENGL 2110 or 210H, 2120 or 2120H, 2130 or 2130H, or 2140.
-A study of applied linguistics which examines the nature, structure, and diversity of language, including the phonological, syntactic, and semantic patterns of English in contrast to features of other selected languages.
+LING 4000 Principles of Language Study 3-0-3 Prerequisite or co-requisite: ENGL 2060 or 2080, 2110 or 2110H, 2120 or 2120H, 2130 or 2130H.
+A study of the nature, structure, and diversity of language, including English phonology (sounds), morphology (word formation), syntax (sentence structure), and semantics (meaning) contrasted with features of other selected languages and applied to fields such as literary study, written communication, and language acquisition.